jcwimer/docker-swarm-autoscaler/README.md

 # autoscale-docker-swarm
 This project is intended to bring auto service staling to Docker Swarm.
 This script uses prometheus paired with cadvisor metrics to determine cpu usage.
 It then uses a manager node to determine if a service wants to be autoscaled and uses a manager node to scale the service.

+Currently the project only uses cpu to autoscale.
+If cpu usage reaches 85% the service will scale up, if it reaches 25% it will scale down.

 ## Usage
 1. You can deploy prometheus, cadvisor, and docker-swarm-autoscale by running `docker stack deploy -c swarm-autoscale-stack.yml`.
 ..* You can also utilize an already deploy prometheus and cadvisor by specifying the PROMETHEUS_URL in docker-swarm-autoscale environment. `swarm-autoscale-stack.yml` shows an example of this.